-World Wildlife Fund (WWF) commissioned Earth Action (EA) to assess the global costs and benefits of banning and phasing out problematic plastic products to support WWF’s ongoing plastic advocacy efforts.
+Earth Action (EA) conducted a study on the global costs and benefits of banning and phasing out problematic plastic products.
 The analysis was built upon the Plasteax database, a comprehensive resource covering trade, consumption, and production data of plastic materials.

 This study models six global policy scenarios, comparing an unregulated business-as-usual (BAU) trajectory with a range of bans and phase-outs covering EPS food packaging, PS/PVC/EPS packaging, and single-use plastics like cutlery, straws, and stirrers.